IonutCava/Divide-Framework/README.md

 ## The How and the Why
 Yup, YAGE.
 Yet Another Game Engine.
 A toy engine, mind you, never intended for general release or something people will ever require support with.
-Something I use to experiment on, learn new things, practice, prototype and eventually, try and ship a game or two with.
+It is something I use to experiment on, learn new things, practice, prototype and eventually, try and ship a game or two with.

 This code started during my first days in uni.
-The very first iteration looked like this: [Youtube link](https://www.youtube.com/watch?v=VWNjdmhz-lM).
+The first iteration looked like this: [Youtube link](https://www.youtube.com/watch?v=VWNjdmhz-lM).

 Next to no programming experience and it shows in the parts of code that survived since then (all the SceneNode and Resource stuff).
 Started with a lot of OOP and "Clean Code" with C++98 and currently developed using as much DoD as possible (basic structs and enums, inheritance mostly for interfaces or restrictions {NonCopyable, NonMovable, etc}) but with C++20 for ease of use (constexpr and concepts over templates, threading and filesystem builtin, lambdas over function pointers etc).

 It got me through learning old-school OpenGL (1.x, 2.x), core GL (3.x, 4.x) and some AZDO techniques (indirect rendering, bindless textures, persistently mapped buffers, etc).
-Currently using it to learn Vulkan 1.3 (why would I learn about framebuffers,subpasses and renderpasses now?
+Currently using it to learn Vulkan 1.3 (why would I learn about framebuffers, subpasses and renderpasses now?
 Maybe for mobile, but I don't see myself doing that now, and if I did, I'd learn that as required).

 The reason it's published on GitHub are:
 * so I can store the code somewhere central and keep track of changes.
-* if people do as I do and search for various things (functions, enums, etc) on github, maybe my code can help.
+* if people do as I do and search for various things (functions, enums, etc) on GitHub, maybe my code can help.
 * if anyone is struggling with solving a problem that I already banged my head against, feel free to get inspired by it.

 If you plan to use any parts of this code in a commercial product, a couple of things:
 * Are you sure?
-* Please let me know as I'm curios to see where and why and also, I'd highly appreciate it.
+* Please let me know as I'm curious to see where and why and also, I'd highly appreciate it.

 ## Features: